-In motorsport, a pit stop is when the drivers stop in the pit lane (where the team garages are) in the middle of the race to change tires, refuel the car, and make any other repairs necessary.
-Naturally, given the speed involved in motorsport, teams aim to do their pit stops as quickly as possible, keeping the car parked for as little time as possible.
-A slow pit stop, where something goes wrong can prevent the driver from being as fast as the competitors and ruin a whole race.
+In motorsports, a pit stop is when the drivers stop in the pit lane (where the team garages are) in the middle of the race to change tires, refuel the car, and necessary repairs.
+Naturally, given the speed involved in motorsports, teams aim to do their pit stops as quickly as possible, keeping the car parked for as little time as possible.
+A slow pit stop can prevent the driver from being as fast as other competitors and ruin a whole race.
 In essence, pit stops are a really important part of all types of motorsport.
-Nonetheless, pit stop rules, length, and modifications vary among all different categories in motorsport.
+Nonetheless, pit stop rules, length, and modifications vary among motorsport categories.

 NASCAR vs. Formula 1

-NASCAR and Formula 1 are two wildly popular, but different categories in motor racing.
-While most people always wonder which category has the fastest car, another question asks which category has the fastest pit stops.
+While different in format, NASCAR and Formula 1 are both wildly popular motorsport categories.
+Many people wonder which series has the faster cars, but another question about speed is commonly asked: which makes faster pit stops, F1 cars or NASCAR cars?
 The quick answer is that Formula 1 pit stops are much, much faster than NASCAR pit stops.
-While a regular F1 pitstop without any problems lasts less than 3 seconds, in NASCAR the cars are stationary in the pits for 12 to 16 seconds on average.
+While a regular F1 pitstop without any problems lasts less than 3 seconds, in NASCAR, the cars are stationary in the pits for 10 seconds on average.
 However, that is not simply because the mechanics in Formula 1 do their jobs faster than the NASCAR mechanics.
-There are many significant differences in rules, number of people involved in the pit stop, and overall race characteristics.
+There are many significant differences in rules, the number of people involved in the pit stop, and overall race characteristics.
 Take a look at what makes Formula 1 pit stops faster than NASCAR pit stops.

 Formula 1 Pit Stops